sailfish009/openstructure/modules/img/alg/doc/alg.rst

   # back-transform
   im2 = im_ft.Apply(dft)

-The FFT and DFT algorithms do not require a direction to be given (forward or back transform).
+The :class:`FFT` and :class:`DFT` algorithms do not require a direction to be given (forward or back transform).
 This is implicitly determined by the current :ref:`data-domain` of the image being transformed.
 The following rules apply.

-* SPATIAL -> HALF_FREQUENCY
+* :obj:`SPATIAL` -> :obj:`HALF_FREQUENCY`
-* HALF_FREQUENCY -> SPATIAL
+* :obj:`HALF_FREQUENCY` -> :obj:`SPATIAL`
-* FREQUENCY -> COMPLEX_SPATIAL
+* :obj:`FREQUENCY` -> :obj:`COMPLEX_SPATIAL`
-* COMPLEX_SPATIAL -> FREQUENCY
+* :obj:`COMPLEX_SPATIAL` -> :obj:`FREQUENCY`

 .. _filters:

 Filters
 -------

 OpenStructure makes several image filters available.
 Most of them are Fourier space filters, others are real space ones.
+However, since the :class:`~ost.img.ImagerHandle` class is aware of its own :ref:`data-domain`, the user does not need to convert the image to Fourier space or to real space.
-However, since the :class:`ost.img.ImagerHandle` class is aware of its own :ref:`data-domain`, the user does not need to convert the image to Fourier space or to real space.
 Irrespective of which domain the filter applies to, OpenStructure  will internally convert the image to the appropriate domain, apply the filter, and then return the image to its original conditions.

 The following filters are available (their are described in the :ref:`algorithms` section below)